Weatherboards & Cladding

 We have a special range of vertical weatherboards great for high wind areas

-Soakers are an essential element for waterproofing corners and joins.
+Soakers can be used for waterproofing corners and joins.
 They are shaped-metal profiles that sit on top of the weatherboard to prevent moisture getting through joins and corners.
 Most are specifically sized to each profile, so you should contact our sales team for more info.
 Rest assured we have a wide range available on request.

 Very important for exposed mitred corners.
 These are shaped metal profiles that run vertically down the corner behind the weatherboard to stop water getting in behind the weatherboard in vulnerable corners.